Women's Table Tennis

 Get Out & Get Active Program

-Then every Monday (expect for public holidays) we will be running the special women's only session for the discounted price of only $10pp.
+Every Monday (expect for public holidays) we will be running the special women's only session for the discounted price of only $10pp.

 Come & join in for some fun and friendly table tennis.